urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 6. The Friendly Ghost
-> **Target Words**: `advantage, cause, choice, community, dead, distance, escape, face, follow, fright, ghost, individual, pet, reach, return, survive, upset, voice, weather, wise`
+> `advantage, cause, choice, community, dead, distance, escape, face, follow, fright, ghost, individual, pet, reach, return, survive, upset, voice, weather, wise`

 A nice woman lived by a large river.
 She loved children.
 She wanted to help them in any way.
 She loved her community, and everyone in the community loved her.
 She lived a very long time and became very wise.
 When she died, she became a ghost.
 She was dead, but every night she returned to her community.
 She wanted to help children and not to cause them fright.
 But she had a scary voice.
 Children were afraid of her, but the ghost was a good one.
 She only scared them to help them.